Back to Table

 Why does this animal of the Kulayb talks bad about us?

-(1)Al 'Ahtal: Arabian poet, contemporary and opponent of Garir (Jarir) b.
+(1)Al 'Ahtal: Arabian poet, contemporary and opponent in poetry of Garir (Jarir) b.
 Al-Hatafa

 (2)Garir b.
 Al-Hatafa: Arabian poet, contemporary and opponent of Al 'Ahtal